 At the 2007 World Tea Expo, I took Alda Ellis' seminar, Presentation is Everything.
 I've never forgotten one statement that she made: "Silver is the jewelry of the table."
 To me, nothing is more elegant on the tea table than silver.

-I was a senior in high school when my parents had their 25th Wedding Anniversary, so I had a party for them.
+I was a senior in high school when my parents had their 25th Wedding Anniversary, and I had a party for them.
 In the photo below I'm pinning a boutonniere on my dad's lapel.

 Jerry and me with my parents.
 Look at those skinny 60's neckties! ;-)

 When I became smitten with tea parties some thirty years later, I asked to borrow the tea set on several occasions.
-Finally my mom told me to just keep it at my house and if she needed it she'd let me know. ;-) I use it at all of our church teas.
+Finally my mom told me to just keep it at my house and if she needed it she'd let me know. ;-) I use it at all of our church teas now.

 The photo below is an "Appreciation Tea" that I hosted in my home for the ladies who helped with my monthly dinners at church.
 My mom's silver service is on the table, and see how the "jewelry" sparkles and adds beauty to the table?